groff_diff(7) — Linux manual page

 \f[ZCMI], a right bracket ] does not end the sequence unless it

-occurs at the same interpolation depth as the opening [.
-In
+occurs at the same interpolation depth as the opening [, so input

-compatibility mode, no attention is paid to the interpolation
+works as desired.
+In compatibility mode, no attention is paid to

 In GNU troff, the tr request can map characters to the unbreakable